 Below is a list of words that can be found throughout this site and accompanying blog and their intended meanings.
 If you think I should add other words to this list, feel free to send me a suggestion.

 There are different terms I may use, and I did touch on this a bit in the quiz on the blog.
 I use the term Black most often, but this offends some and they'd rather I use African American.
 I've used African American before, and that offended others, so instead I use what I'm most comfortable using, and since I have arthritis in my hands, I use Black.
-I apologize right now if that offends you, it's not my intention, but I can't please everyone.
+I apologize right now if that offends you, it's not my intention.

 From time to time, I may revert back and use the term "free people of color" or "FPOC" for short.
 I have seen quite a few people offended by this term, not just when I've used it, but other historians as well, such as Paul Heinegg and at Afrigeneas for the FPOC forum.
 Why do we use this term?
 For the simple reason that not all Blacks were/are strictly of African descent, but they are often an admixture of races, such as Native American, and white.
 Some documents from the time refer to "Free Coloreds," which refer not only to those of African descent, but to tax paying Native Americans as well.
 The term "Free People of Color" or "FPOC" refers to and includes all who are non- European or a mixture of European with non-European.